The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 EU Regulation (EC) No 183/2005 laying down requirements for feed hygiene requires feed businesses to be approved or registered with their local authority, as appropriate, and they must not operate without such registration / approval.
 See the Food Standards Agency website for how to apply for approval or registration and see below for exemptions.
 Transporters and hauliers of feed will generally require registration rather than approval.

 There are some farm-related activities that fall outside the scope of the legislation.
-For further information on these activities please see 'Feed hygiene for farmers & growers'.
+For further information on these activities please see 'Feed hygiene for farmers and growers'.

-In terms of the transport or haulage of feed there are no exemptions, although different provisions of the legislation may apply dependent upon the associated operations - see 'Conditions for transporters & hauliers' below.
+In terms of the transport or haulage of feed there are no exemptions, although different provisions of the legislation may apply dependent upon the associated operations; see 'Conditions for transporters and hauliers' below.

-The annexes to EU Regulation (EC) No 183/2005 (please scroll down the linked web page to see the annexes) set out various standards that feed businesses must comply with, including those that are carrying out the activity of transporting feed.
+The Annexes to EU Regulation (EC) No 183/2005 (see the link in 'Key legislation' below) set out various standards that feed businesses must comply with, including those that are carrying out the activity of transporting feed.

 HACCP is a system of safety management based on the prevention of feed and food safety problems.
 It provides a documented, structured approach to ensuring feed and food safety and places a requirement on businesses to identify, manage and control hazards inherent in the handling and production process.